Brentwood Union School District Budget Newsletter

 STATE FUNDING CHANGE IS PROBLEMATIC AT BUSD

 The Local Control Funding Formula (LCFF) changed how districts were funded starting ten years ago.
 Now, all districts receive a base funding grant for each student who comes to school.
 Districts receive 20% additional funding per student for each student with high needs; defined as learning English, in poverty, homeless or in foster care.
 Districts are provided additional money if more than 55% of children in the district qualify as having high needs.
 As a result of this formula, BUSD receives less money per student than 90% of the districts in the state.
 If BUSD received the money that Antioch receives per student we would have over $31 million more to serve our local students.
+As costs continue outpace revenue, cuts will eventually be required at BUSD.

 *Most current data is 2022-23 at ed-data.org